vagran/GateForge/README.md

 ## Verilator integration

 Providing `verilatorParams` argument for `CompileModule()` function enables simulation of the module.
-Here is complete example:
+Here is a complete example:
 ```python
 from pathlib import Path
 import unittest